-During the fourth quarter of fiscal year 2015, our management approved, committed to and initiated plans to make strategic changes to our organization to further build on the focus gained from operating under our business segment structure and to enable stronger cross-collaboration among product management, marketing and sales teams and a tighter integration of the product management and product development teams.
-In connection with the new organizational structure, we no longer have presidents of our three segments, as well as certain other positions within the administrative organization.
-Our Chief Operating Officer, appointed during fiscal year 2015, assumed responsibility for driving the operations of our three segments.
+During the fourth quarter of fiscal year 2015, our management approved, committed to and initiated plans to make strategic changes to our organization to enable stronger cross-collaboration among product management, marketing and sales teams and a tighter integration of the product management and product development teams.
+In connection with the new organizational structure, we eliminated the role of business segment president as well as certain other positions within the administrative organization.
+We also appointed a Chief Operating Officer, who assumed responsibility for driving the operations of our three segments.
 The organizational changes did not result in the closing of any of our facilities.